Edward Shackleton, Baron Shackleton: Early life and career

 Born in Wandsworth, London, Shackleton was the younger son of Emily Mary and Sir Ernest Shackleton, the Antarctic explorer.
-The young Edward Shackleton was educated at Radley College, a boarding independent school for boys near the village of Radley in Oxfordshire, followed by Magdalen College at the University of Oxford.
+Edward Shackleton was educated at Radley College, an independent boarding school for boys in Oxfordshire, followed by Magdalen College, Oxford.

 Shackleton arranged the 1932 Oxford University Exploration Club expedition to Sarawak in Borneo organised by Tom Harrisson.
-During this trip he was the first to attain the peak of Mount Mulu.
+During this trip, he made the first ascent of Mount Mulu.

 In 1934 Shackleton organised the Oxford University Ellesmere Land Expedition and chose Gordon Noel Humphreys to lead it.
-Shackleton accompanied the party as the assistant surveyor to Humphreys.
+Shackleton accompanied the party as assistant surveyor to Humphreys.
 The expedition was eventually responsible for naming Mount Oxford (after the University of Oxford) and the British Empire Range.
-On leaving university, he worked as a Talks Producer for the BBC in Northern Ireland – an experience that turned him away from the Conservative Party towards Labour.
+On leaving the university, he worked as a Talks Producer for the BBC in Northern Ireland – an experience that turned him away from the Conservatives towards Labour.

 Royal Air Force service

 Shackleton served in the Royal Air Force (RAF) during the Second World War.
 On 29 July 1940, he was commissioned into the Administrative and Special Duties Branch, Royal Air Force Volunteer Reserve, as a pilot officer on probation.
 On 1 March 1941, he was promoted and granted the war substantive rank of flying officer.
 Following the probationary period, his commission was confirmed on 29 July 1941.
 He was promoted to flight lieutenant (temporary) on 1 September 1942, and made a war substantive flight lieutenant on 15 February 1944.
 He was an acting squadron leader by June 1944, and an acting wing commander by June 1945.

 In 1944, Shackleton was mentioned in despatches.
 In the 1945 King's Birthday Honours, he was appointed an Officer of the Order of the British Empire (OBE).

 Shackleton relinquished his commission on 15 July 1956 and was granted permission to retain the rank of wing commander.